We love maps because they help us see the world, but every map, index, or directory goes out of date the moment we make it.

 Why Mapping Matters

 Five years ago, in 2015, the first conference about the idea of “platform cooperativism” took place at the New School in New York.
 It was a joyous, long-awaited gathering for people who had been struggling quietly to advance cooperative alternatives to the dominant platforms mediating gig work, accommodations, data, and content.
 Since then, thousands of people around the world attended the annual conferences and organized others, read and wrote books and articles, reimagined their own projects and platforms, tweeted, and waited.
 And in our session before the 2019 conference, we saw how this community has become a place for people to find one another.
-The 23 projects represented included both emerging co-ops like Mensakas, a courier-owned delivery platform in Barcelona, Spain that began in 2017 (recently featured in VICE), to established co-op projects like the Women’s Multicultural Resource and Counselling Centre of Durham (WMRCC), an anti-violence agency providing free services since 1993 near Toronto, Canada, and now incubating six co-ops to expand its work.
+The 41 projects represented included both emerging co-ops like Mensakas, a courier-owned delivery platform in Barcelona, Spain that began in 2017 (recently featured in VICE), to established co-op projects like the Women’s Multicultural Resource and Counselling Centre of Durham (WMRCC), an anti-violence agency providing free, culturally sensitive services since 1993 near Toronto, Canada, and now incubating six co-ops to expand its work.

 Today, how much new economic activity has come as a result of this community?
 How much potential do we as practitioners and allies have to take it further?

 Clearly, our community needs a good map or index, a way to make sense of things.
 But, good maps and indexes are hard to find!
-Trebor Scholz at the New School and Jutta Treviranus at the Inclusive Design Research Center (IDRC) recognized this and included an indexing project as part of a grant they secured from Google dot org.
+Trebor Scholz at the New School and Jutta Treviranus at the Inclusive Design Research Centre (IDRC) recognized this and included an indexing project as part of a grant they secured from Google dot org.
 And in the summer of 2019, Trebor emailed me with an invitation to facilitate a community session focused on co-designing a new map/index, one that might serve a wide variety of very different stakeholders.

 This invitation spoke to me.
 Since May Day of 2016, I’ve helped organize a dozen different gatherings about cooperative platforms.
 A 48-hour hackathon in Hong Kong yielded a dozen prototypes, and 3-hour unconference in San Francisco called “User, Worker, Owner” surfaced questions about scaling equitable ownership and showcased projects trying to make it happen.
 Over 1,200 people have come to these events from the tech, tourism, performing arts, workers rights, organized labor, civic infrastructure, and so on.
 In organizing these events, I’ve learned two lessons.
 First, including new and diverse participants requires universal questions, like asking about “equitable ownership of platforms we depend on,” before suggesting co-ops are the answer (they may be one of many!).
 Second, opening up collaboration among participants requires helping them find and connect with one another with few intermediaries.
 For me, less facilitation means more work in user researcher.
 When I was invited to help create infrastructure for self-organizing with a map, index, or directory, it seemed like a good idea for me, too.